lechnerc77/AzureFuncPurchaseOrderCheckDemo/README.md

 }
 ```
 ## Demo Setup
-The orchestration function contains a commented peace of code that can be used to first issue a wrong call and then adopt the data to make it successful in the first replay.
+The orchestration function contains a commented piece of code that can be used to first issue a wrong call and then adopt the data to make it successful in the first replay.
 The code is given by:
 ```
  if (context.df.isReplaying == true) {
             context.bindingData.input.dunningArea = " "
         }
 ```
+You can see the handling of this situation in the Azure Storage Explorer

 ## Local Setting
 If you want to develop locally, you need to create a local.settings.json file.
 You find a template in my [gist](https://gist.github.com/lechnerc77/2da9c96d902cc554ce8250f202cb7f5b)

+## Updates
+### 03/22/2020
+* Tested with Function runtime V3 (nodeJS 12 LTS) and Durable Extension 2.2.0
+* Added file `RESTcalls.http`.
+This way you can use the [REST client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) of Visual Studio Code to issue the calls